Plumbing Services in Charlotte, North Carolina

 Charlotte averages 43 inches of annual rainfall with frequent intense thunderstorms, especially from April through September.
 Rapid development has overwhelmed stormwater systems designed for 10–25 year storm events, and the city's clay-heavy soil prevents natural infiltration.
 Combined sewer overflows during heavy rains can force sewage back through floor drains and toilets — particularly in homes near flood-prone creeks like Little Sugar Creek, Irwin Creek, and McAlpine Creek.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Charlotte plumbing pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Charlotte plumbing provider.

 Locate your main water shut-off valve — in Charlotte homes, it's typically near the front of the house at the meter box or in a crawl space.
 Turn it clockwise until tight.
 If you can't find it, shut off at the street-side meter using a meter key.